Description

 url=mongodb://user:password@localhost:27017/admin

-Replace the user, password, host, and port information with your DB specific details.
-In the above example, the Receiver is going to validate the mentioned user against the admin database for the MongoDB running on localhost at port 27017.
+Replace the user, password, host, and port information with your DB-specific details.
+In the above example, the Receiver will validate the mentioned user against the admin database for the MongoDB running on localhost at port 27017.

 Receiver Attribute Property Keys